pbek/QOwnNotes/webpage/src/fr/getting-started/concept.md

 - [CloudNotes pour iOS](https://itunes.apple.com/de/app/cloudnotes-owncloud-notes/id813973264?mt=8) (tierce partie)

 ::: tip
-Vous pouvez également utiliser [Notebooks](https://itunes.apple.com/us/app/notebooks-write-and-organize/id780438662) et synchroniser vos notes via WebDAV, il existe un bon tutoriel sur [Prendre des notes avec Nextcloud, OwnNotes et Notebooks](https://lifemeetscode.com/blog/taking-notes-with-nextcloud-qownnotes-and-notebooks)
+You can also use [Notebooks](https://itunes.apple.com/us/app/notebooks-write-and-organize/id780438662) and sync your notes via WebDAV, there is a good tutorial at [Taking Notes with Nextcloud, QOwnNotes, and Notebooks](https://lifemeetscode.com/blog/taking-notes-with-nextcloud-qownnotes-and-notebooks)
 :::

 ## api.qownnotes.org

-Il s'agit d'un service en ligne fourni par QOwnNotes pour vérifier si une nouvelle version de l'application est disponible.
+This is an online service provided by QOwnNotes to check if there is a new release of the application available.

-Il communique avec GitHub et s'enquiert de la dernière version, obtient une URL de téléchargement appropriée et compile les modifications du journal des modifications par rapport à la version de QOwnNotes que vous utilisez actuellement en HTML à afficher dans la boîte de dialogue de mise à jour.
+It is talking to GitHub and checks for the latest release, gets a suited download url and compiles the changes from the changelog compared to the version of QOwnNotes you are currently using as html to show in the update dialog.

-En outre, il fournit également le [Release RSS Feed](http://api.qownnotes.org/rss/app-releases) et une implémentation de l'ancienne API de vérification des mises à jour pour les anciennes versions de QOwnNotes.
+In addition, it also provides the [Release RSS Feed](http://api.qownnotes.org/rss/app-releases) and an implementation of the legacy update checking api for older versions of QOwnNotes.

 ::: tip
-Vous pouvez accéder au code source de [api.qownnotes.org](https://api.qownnotes.org) sur [GitHub](https://github.com/qownnotes/api).
+You can access the source code for [api.qownnotes.org](https://api.qownnotes.org) on [GitHub](https://github.com/qownnotes/api).
 :::

-## Web App QOwnNotes
+## QOwnNotes Web App

-Vous pouvez insérer des photos depuis votre téléphone mobile vers la note courante dans QOwnNotes sur l'application de bureau via l'**application Web** sur [app.qownnotes.org](https://app.qownnotes.org/).
+You can insert photos from your mobile phone into the current note in QOwnNotes on your desktop via the **web application** on [app.qownnotes.org](https://app.qownnotes.org/).

 ::: tip
-Veuillez visiter [QOwnNotes Web App](web-app.md) pour plus d'informations.
+Please visit [QOwnNotes Web App](web-app.md) for more information.
 :::